siruzhong/siruzhong/README.md

 </div>

-<p align="left">Hi, I'm Siru Zhong, an Ph.D. student in <b>Data Science and Analytics</b> at the Hong Kong University of Science and Technology (Guangzhou) 🎓.
-My research focuses on <b>Multimodal Machine Learning</b> and <b>Data Mining</b>, particularly in Spatio-Temporal and Urban scenarios 🛠.
+<p align="left">Hi, I'm Siru Zhong, an Ph.D. student in Data Science and Analytics at the Hong Kong University of Science and Technology (Guangzhou) 🎓.
+My research focuses on Multimodal Machine Learning and Data Mining, particularly in Spatio-Temporal and Urban scenarios 🛠.
 If you're interested in these topics or want to discuss related areas, I'd love to connect! 🤝 </p>

 ###